nf-core/stableexpression/docs/usage.md

 .nextflow_log       # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

+For a detailed description of the output files, please consult the [nf-core stableexpression output directory structure](https://nf-co.re/stableexpression/output).

+## Parameters

 If you wish to repeatedly use the same parameters for multiple runs, rather than specifying each flag in the command, you can specify these in a params file.